Generating Mock Credentials

 Working with the SDK / API

-In the image above we are setting our app to request social connections by selecting the identity information scope which includes those fields (Google connected, Facebook connected, Telegram connected, Discord connected).
-Your app then will request your users for consent to expose the social connections through the OAuth flow.
+In the example below we are setting our app to request social_accounts by selecting the identity information mapped ****as identity:read scope which includes those fields (Google connected, Facebook connected, Telegram connected, Discord connected).

 Working On-Chain

-Your dApp can check against these mock credentials as well when working with Testnet .
-Think of it as the equivalent of the sandbox environment when working with the SDK / API .
 This way you can, for example, check if a user is a unique human (went through palm or vein scan) and safely test that credential in your dApp.
-This would also work for any other credential generated through https://app.sandbox.humanity.org/arrow-up-right .
+This would also work for any other credential generated through https://app.sandbox.humanity.org/ .

-In the image above shows the front end for an dApp deployed on Testnet which is checking a wallet address against the On-Chain Oracle returning the requested credential (with claimID humanity_identity ) for our dApp to determine whether or not a particular wallet address is eligible for an airdrop.
+The image above shows the front end for an dApp deployed on Testnet which is checking a wallet address against the On-Chain Oracle returning the requested credential (with claimID humanity_identity ) for our dApp to determine whether or not a particular wallet address is eligible for an airdrop.

 Last updated